How to recognize and respond to heat-related health emergencies

 - Move the person to a shaded, cool place and remove outer clothing

 - Lower their temperature with a cold water or ice bath.
-If not available, wet their skin and soak their clothes with cold water and lay cold wet cloths on their skin
+If a bath is not available, soak their clothes with cold water and lay cold wet cloths on exposed skin

 - Keep the air around them circulating